curx/haproxy-k8scp/README.md

-# haproxy for a high-available kubernetes controlplane
+# haproxy for a high-available kubernetes controlplane (k8scp)

-This Docker Images is used for StaticPod on an Kubernetes Controlplane.
+This OCI container images is used for an StaticPod at a Kubernetes Controlplane.

 ## Available environment variables